frmichel/sparql-micro-service/services/pubmed/getArticleByPMCId_sd/README.md

 # Service pubmed/getArticleByPMCId

-This service retrieves an aticle from [PubMed](https://pubmed.ncbi.nlm.nih.gov/) using [PMC Entrez APIs](https://www.ncbi.nlm.nih.gov/pmc/tools/developers/), and generates an RDF representation thereof.
+This service retrieves an aticle from [PubMed Central](https://www.ncbi.nlm.nih.gov/pmc/) using [PMC Entrez APIs](https://www.ncbi.nlm.nih.gov/pmc/tools/developers/), and generates an RDF representation thereof.
-The article is identified by its Pubmed Central ID (PMCID)  starting with `PMC`, provided using property `fabio:hasPubMedCentralId`.
+The article is identified by its PubMed Central ID (PMCID)  starting with `PMC`, provided using property `fabio:hasPubMedCentralId`.

 The graph produced relies mainly on the [Bibiographic Ontology](https://github.com/structureddynamics/Bibliographic-Ontology-BIBO) (BIBO) and [FRBR-aligned Bibliographic Ontology](https://sparontologies.github.io/fabio/current/fabio.html) (FaBiO).
 An article IRI is preferably based on the article's DOI, if any, prefixed with `http://doi.org/`.